bootstrap-ruby/bootstrap_form/README.md

 ### Submit Buttons

-The `btn btn-default` css classes are automatically added to your submit buttons.
+The `btn btn-secondary` css classes are automatically added to your submit buttons.

 ```erb